tduong10101/tdinvoke.net/source/_posts/Terraform-AWS-serverless-blog.md

 git push -u origin master
 ```

-11. Log on to your AWS console and wait for codebuild to complete.
+11. Wait for codebuild to complete update S3 bucket.
+Logon to AWS console to confirm.

 {% asset_img codeBuild.jpg %}

 12. Open the website_endpoint url on step 5 and enjoy your serverless blog.

 Visit [Hexo](https://hexo.io/docs/writing) for instructions on how to create posts, change theme, add plugins etc